Vietnam v China PR (2022 FIFA World Cup qualification): Background

+Teams

 Vietnam

-The match between Vietnam and China will take place on February 1, 2022, coinciding with the first day of the Lunar New Year – an occasion of special significance in Vietnamese culture.
-This is the eighth match of the Vietnam team in the third qualifying round of the 2022 World Cup in Asia, and the first time Vietnam has participated in the final qualifying round of a World Cup.
+Park Hang-seo, who led Vietnam to the third round of the qualifiers.

-To reach the third qualifying round, the Vietnamese team performed impressively in the second qualifying round when they were in Group G with the UAE, Thailand, Malaysia and Indonesia.
+Vietnam performed impressively in the second qualifying round when they were in Group G with the United Arab Emirates, Thailand, Malaysia and Indonesia.
 Under the guidance of coach Park Hang-seo, the team won 17 points after 8 matches, ranked second in the group and was one of the five best second-placed teams, thereby winning the right to enter the third qualifying round.
 This is considered a historic milestone for Vietnamese football, when for the first time the national team advanced to the final qualifying round of the Asian region.
 However, when entering the third qualifying round, the Vietnamese team had to face the top opponents in the continent.
 The team was in Group B, along with Japan, Saudi Arabia, Australia, Oman and China.
 After the first seven matches before the match against China, the Vietnamese team lost all, did not gain any points, scored 4 goals and conceded 16 goals.
 Although they left some marks such as the resilient away match against Japan (lost 0–1) or caused difficulties for Saudi Arabia at Mỹ Đình Stadium, the team still failed to show effectiveness in defense and taking advantage of opportunities.
 Despite this, coach Park Hang-seo and his players remained determined to fight for pride and points in the remaining fixtures, especially against regional rivals like China.

 In terms of personnel, the Vietnamese team entered the match against China with many difficulties related to the COVID-19 epidemic.
 Some key players could not participate in the first training sessions due to illness or injury treatment.
 However, as the match day approached, the team's personnel were basically stable.
 The match also witnessed the return of fans to Mỹ Đình Stadium after a long period without spectators due to the impact of the pandemic.
 In addition, public pressure on the team and coaching staff also increased after a series of unsatisfactory results, in the context of increasing expectations from fans after success in regional and continental tournaments in the 2018–2021 period.